-Saxophonist Erik Stabnau of Brighton and guitarist Alex Patrick of Penfield are the recipients of the ninth annual Rochester International Jazz Festival/Eastman School of Music Scholarships and will attend the Eastman School this fall as freshmen in the Department of Jazz Studies and Contemporary Media.
+Saxophonist Erik Stabnau of Brighton and guitarist Alex Patrick of Penfield are the recipients of the ninth annual Rochester International Jazz Festival/Eastman School of Music Scholarships and will attend the Eastman School this fall as first-years in the Department of Jazz Studies and Contemporary Media.

 As part of the 2010 Xerox Rochester International Jazz Festival, the two were recognized during a joint concert of the Eastman Community Music School’s Eastman Youth Jazz Orchestra and the Eastman Jazz Ensemble on Monday, June 14, in Kodak Hall.

 The awards are sponsored by XRIJF producers John Nugent and Marc Iaconna and funded by proceeds from the Festival.
 The scholarships support continued jazz education for area high school students who have been part of the Eastman Community Music School and the Eastman Youth Jazz Orchestra; the scholarships are part of the Festival’s mission to invest in the next generation of musicians.